top of page

 • if any owners corporation(s) of which the lot is a member is managed by another manager, then the lot is counted once by each such manager for the purpose of membership category and fee.

-Occupiable Lot Model Pricing for Strata Management Firm Membership
+Occupiable Lot Model Pricing for Corporate Strata Management Company Membership

-Who is covered under a Strata Management Firm Corporate Membership?
+Who is covered under a Corporate Strata Management Company Membership?

 Throughout the year you do not have to pay any additional fees to add or remove employees.

-All your employees will receive discount to SCA education and events, along with access to free webinars held for members.
+All your employees linked to the Corporate Membership will receive a member discount to SCA education and events, along with access to free webinars held for members.

 Voting at SCA (Vic) Annual General Meeting

-Employees who are Corporate Nominees or Practising OC Managers are entitled to 1 vote only when they reach 6 CPD per annum.
+Employees who are Corporate Nominees or Practising Individuals are entitled to 1 vote only when they reach 6 SCA CPD per annum.

 e.g.

-• If you joined in March 2023 and earn 12 CPD points by March 2024, the Provisional OC Manager can apply for transition prior to 30 June 2024.
+• If you joined in March 2024 and earn 12 CPD points by March 2025, the Corporate Provisional Nominee will be upgraded to a Corporate Practising Nominee prior to 30 June 2025.

-• If you joined in March 2023 and don’t earn 12 CPD points by 30 June 2024, the Provisional OC Manager must start accumulating CPD points from 1 July 2024 and can apply as soon as they reach 12 CPD points
+• If you joined in March 2024 and do not achieve 12 CPD points by 30 June 2025, the Corporate Provisional Nominee must start accumulating CPD points from 1 July 2025 and will upgraded to a Corporate Practising Nominee as soon as they have achieved 12 CPD points.

 From 1 July 2021, the SCA (Vic) Board adopted the new national accreditation requirements whereby an accredited member (who holds post nominals) must achieve 24 CPD points over a 2 year period, unless they are a Fellow who must achieve 12 CPD points over a 2 year period.